 Hula hoop – Have a hula hoop competition.

 Having fun and keeping everyone distracted is key.
 Keep changing the games up every time someone starts to get distracted.
 This will help stop arguments and keep the day moving forward.

-Don’t forget that’s it’s fine to use TV or electronics as distractions at any time.
+Don’t forget that’s it’s fine to use TV, electronics or pets as distractions at any time.
 Everyone needs downtime and there’s nothing wrong with giving it to the kids too if needed.

 Indoor Activities For Families